Deer Park, Texas

 Deer Park is a city in the U.S. state of Texas within the Houston–Sugar Land–Baytown metropolitan area.
-The city is located in Harris County and is situated in Southeast Texas.
+The city is located in southeast Harris County.
 At the 2020 U.S. census, the population of Deer Park was 34,495.

+Deer Park is the home to several major industrial facilities, including the Shell Chemicals plant, the Pemex refinery, and the Dow Chemical plant (formerly Rohm and Haas).